Open-Social-World/EgoNormia/egonormia-docs/docs/index.md

 To tunnel a connection from a remote server to your own machine, use the following command on the vLLM host machine, replacing relevant fields as needed:
 `bash ssh -i /path/to/private_key -L 8000:localhost:8000 user@remote_machine `

-Then, specify the `-vl` flag when calling the evaluation API, and give the modelname as `--modelname [org/modelname]`, where org/modelname is the organization and name of the model as specified in HuggingFace.
+Then, specify the `-v` flag when calling the evaluation API, and give the modelname as `--modelname [org/modelname]`, where org/modelname is the organization and name of the model as specified in HuggingFace.

 ## Evaluate using custom VLM (if openai API compatible)